 I keep coming back to the ideas in the story - Be Awake, Be Good and imagining that I had read it in Axiomatic.
-So I decided this book deserved to be reviewed both on my blog.
+So I decided this book deserved to be reviewed both on my blog and goodreads.

 I love the videos that this guy makes.
 Super inspiring, great stories, and other cool stuff that are hard to describe with a few words.
 The guy is unique.
 There is also a ton of controversy around him.
 Making him a prime case study for why (or if) it's ok to love the art and seperate it from the artist.
 But that is a topic worth really delving into, and I will later.

 Anyway coming to the book itself, Exurb1a manages to create a most fabulous world.
 There are some true gems in this book,